LinkedIn Automation Features: Complete Guide for 2026

 Hear the audio version of this article here:

-Manual tasks on repeat, typing the same “Hey, saw you like xyz, thought we should connect” message to 50 people/hour can rot your brain faster than a Love Island re-run.
+Manual tasks on repeat, typing the same opener to 50 people an hour, can rot your brain faster than a Love Island re-run.
 And yet, sales teams are expected to do this every single day.

-At some point, you probably decided you were done.
-You went looking for a LinkedIn automation tool to take the edge off.
-You dug around, only to realize every single one of them promises to "revolutionize your LinkedIn outreach."
-But some can get your account banned, some feel way too complex, and the rest cost an arm and a leg.
+At some point, you decided you were done.
+You went looking for a LinkedIn automation tool.
+You dug around, only to find every single one of them promises to "revolutionize your LinkedIn outreach."
+But some can get your account banned, some feel far too complex, and the rest cost an arm and a leg.

 What Are LinkedIn Automation Features (and Why Do They Matter)?